Song requests, music through your Twitch chat bot

 «Features»

-menu from the main menu, then open the«Special features»
+menu from the main menu, and then open the«Special Features»

 menu from there. - While in the

-button at the right-hand side of the feature to drop-down its menu.
-In the drop-down menu select the«Settings»
+button on the right-hand side of the feature to open its menu. - Select the

 - Click the